Dos and Don’ts of Managing Virtual Sales Teams

 Do use video to coach asynchronously.

 Scale remote coaching by asking sellers to record practice videos for existing products or new offerings.
-Instead of adding another live meeting to the day, you can review sellers’ videos and leave feedback when you have time.
+Instead of adding another virtual sales meeting to the day, you can review sellers’ videos and leave feedback when you have time.
 You’ll see whether they’re delivering consistent messaging and where their pitch needs refinement.

 Don’t overlook the importance of collaboration.